keyboardDrummer/Miksilo/docs/_docs/core/node.md

 In Blender, the abstract-syntax tree (AST) is untyped.
 This is at the heart of what makes Blender modular.
 However, working without types in Scala, a typed language, produces code that seems far from idiomatic.
 This article describes the types involved in defining Blender AST's, and the idiomatic way to use them.

-[Node](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/core/deltas/node/Node.scala) is the type used to define abstract syntax tree nodes in Blender.
-A node only has two properties:
- - `data: Map[NodeField, Any]`
+[Node](https://github.com/keyboardDrummer/Blender/blob/master/src/main/scala/core/deltas/node/Node.scala) is the type used to define AST nodes in Blender.
+A node only has two properties: `data: Map[NodeField, Any]` and `clazz: NodeClass`.
- - `clazz: NodeClass`

 The value of `clazz` represents a run-time type that says something about what keys `data` contains.

-In Blender, instances of `NodeClass` and `NodeField` are commonly defined using Scala's `object` concept, which defines a singleton.
+Instances of `NodeClass` and `NodeField` are commonly defined using a Scala object, which defines a singleton.

 Here is an example of how you could define the `NodeClass` and `NodeField` values for a binary addition type.
 You can see that there is a `create` method defined on `NodeClass`.